Jewish exodus from the Muslim world: Iran

+1979 Islamic Revolution

 In 1979, the year of the Islamic Revolution, there were about 80,000 Jews in Iran.
 In the aftermath of the revolution, emigration reduced the community to less than 20,000.
 The migration of Persian Jews after Iranian Revolution was mainly due to fear of religious persecution, economic hardships and insecurity after the deposition of the Shah regime and consequent internal violence and the Iran–Iraq War.
-In the years following the Islamic Revolution, about 61,000 Jews emigrated from Iran, of whom about 36,000 went to the United States, 20,000 to Israel, and 5,000 to Europe.
+In the years following the Islamic Revolution, about 31,000 Jews emigrated from Iran, of whom about 36,000 went to the United States, 20,000 to Israel, and 5000 to Europe.

-While the Iranian constitution generally respects minority rights of non-Muslims (though there are some forms of discrimination), the strong anti-Zionist policy of the Islamic Republic of Iran created a tense and uncomfortable situation for Iranian Jews, who became vulnerable to accusations of alleged collaboration with Israel.
+While antisemitism in Iran is not as severe as in Europe and the Arab world, the strong anti-Zionist policy of the Islamic Republic of Iran created a tense and uncomfortable situation for Iranian Jews, who became vulnerable to accusations of alleged collaboration with Israel.
 In total, more than 80% of Iranian Jews fled or migrated from the country between 1979 and 2006.

 Turkey

 When the Republic of Turkey was established in 1923, Aliyah was not particularly popular among Turkish Jewry; migration from Turkey to Palestine was minimal in the 1920s.

-During 1923–1948, approximately 7,300 Jews emigrated from Turkey to Palestine.
+During 1923–1948, approximately 7300 Jews emigrated from Turkey to Palestine.
 After the 1934 Thrace pogroms following the 1934 Turkish Resettlement Law, immigration to Palestine increased; it is estimated that 521 Jews left for Palestine from Turkey in 1934 and 1,445 left in 1935.
 Immigration to Palestine was organized by the Jewish Agency and the Palestine Aliya Anoar Organization.
-The Varlık Vergisi, a capital tax established in 1942, was also significant in encouraging emigration from Turkey to Palestine; between 1943 and 1944, 4,000 Jews emigrated."
+The Varlık Vergisi, a capital tax established in 1942, was also significant in encouraging emigration from Turkey to Palestine; between 1943 and 1944, 4000 Jews emigrated."